Jake127-html/Active-Directory-Home-Lab/README.md

 <img width="515" height="240" alt="ADHL-20" src="https://github.com/user-attachments/assets/4b1d369f-2d7a-4b20-b7ec-0453b5b53a59" />

 If that option is not available, you must disable the NIC.
 You can do this buy shutting down the machine through **File > Close > Power off the machine**.
 Once the machine is powered down open the settings cog just like Phase 3 step 8, navigate to Network, and disable the NIC.
-This **will not** restart the entire process**, you will be brought back to the screen at Phase 3 step 15.
+This **will not** restart the entire process**, you will be brought back to the screen at Phase 3: Step 8.

 <img width="517" height="388" alt="ADHL-21" src="https://github.com/user-attachments/assets/f869472f-9028-4a20-a065-1f74000035a6" />